dstackai/dstack/docs/installation.md

 To use dstack, you'll only need the dstack CLI.
 No other software needs to be installed or deployed.

-The CLI will use your local cloud credentials (e.g. the default AWS environment variables or the credentials from `~/.aws/credentials`.)
+The dstack CLI will use your local cloud credentials (e.g. the default AWS environment variables or the credentials from `~/.aws/credentials`.)

 ## Install the CLI